Randomness test: Specific tests for randomness

 String 1 admits a short linguistic description: "32 repetitions of '01'".
 This description has 22 characters, and it can be efficiently constructed out of some basis sequences.
 String 2 has no obvious simple description other than writing down the string itself, which has 64 characters, and it has no comparably efficient basis function representation.
-Using linear Hadamard spectral tests (see Hadamard transform), the first of these sequences will be found to be of much less random than the second one, which agrees with intuition.
+Using linear Hadamard spectral tests (see Hadamard transform), the first of these sequences will be found to be much less random than the second one, which agrees with intuition.